 - The Computing department at Branston delivers online-safety lessons throughout all Key Stages.

 - Parents/carers that attend our Y7 Welfare Evening and our Y11 Information Evening are given presentations containing online safety advice.

 - All staff receive online safety training and are familiar with the Branston Community Academy Safeguarding policy which contains the online safety policy.

 - All staff and students sign and agree to abide by an ICT Acceptable use Policy.

-    Please contact one of the following members of BCA staff for advice regarding e-safety using our Contact Us page.
+Please contact our Designated Safeguarding Lead for advice regarding online safety using our Contact Us page.

 Mr A. Wright (Vice-Principal and Designated Safeguarding Lead)

 The resources below should help you get up to speed regarding online safety in this ever changing modern age of technology.

 New and updated versions of these posters and further information can be found via an email that has been dispatched to you.
 Please get in touch if you need any further or specific advice.